 The Whole Soul exists as a whole in the form of the World Soul.

-The World Soul is an image of Aion since Soul is connected to it, being diffused evenly and throughout from the center to the extremities.
+The Whole Soul is indivisible, and is an image of Aion since Soul is connected to it, being diffused evenly and throughout from the center to the edges.

 The World Soul in participation are individual souls.
 Soul is produced by and part of the World Soul, and since the World Soul is an image of Aion, the human soul thus exists within an image of an image of Aion.